 Tipasa has a new interface built on the WorldShare platform to meet the needs of ILLiad users now and in the future.

-NEW!
 Can you explain the features of the patron interface in Tipasa?

 Tipasa includes an easy-to-use interface built with responsive design.
 It currently includes 3 fully customizable request forms that continue to be populated via OpenURL either via a link resolver or any of your discovery interfaces.
 The new patron request forms are set up in Service Config and do not require any CSS or HTML skills.
 During implementation, we provide marketing materials to help you communicate with patrons, and you can simply update your existing library webpage link.